Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: The light curves of real TDEs

 \subsection{Measured TDE Plateaus}

-After we apply our exponential decay plus plateau model (Eq.~\ref{eq:lcsum}) to the optical and UV data of the \Ntot\ TDEs in our sample, we find 51 sources with a $L_{\rm plat}$ measured with SNR $>5$ (Fig.~\ref{fig:p_snr_check}).
+After we apply our exponential decay plus plateau model (Eq.~\ref{eq:lcsum}) to the optical and UV data of the \Ntot\ TDEs in our sample, we find 51 sources with a $L_{\rm plat}$ measured with SNR $>5$ {(i.e., less than $\ln(10)/5=0.46$~dex uncertainty on $\log_{10}L_{\rm plat}$)}, see Fig.~\ref{fig:p_snr_check}.
 To define a secure plateau detection, we further require that the plateau luminosity at the time of the last observation of the TDE exceeds the prediction for a $-5/3$ power-law decay model.
-Applying this requirement leaves \Nplat\ sources, about two-thirds of the original population.
+Applying this requirement leaves \Nplat\ sources, about 80\% of the original population.
 In Appendix~\ref{sec:lcfits} we show the lightcurve models and the data.

+{Of these \Nplat\ TDEs with detected plateaus, 31 have observations in UV bands at late times ($t > 1$yr), and 31 have observations in optical bands at late times.
+Sources lacking late time optical observations are typically those which were detected prior to the start of the ZTF survey. }

 We also applied our plateau model to the population of comparison galaxies (selected to be spatially close to the TDE and with a similar total flux, see Sec.\ref{sec:compgal}).
 For each comparison galaxy, we attempted to detect a plateau using all ZTF data ($g$-band and $r$-band) obtained 100~days after the peak of its corresponding TDE.
 As expected, we find no significant plateau detections for the comparison galaxies (Fig.~\ref{fig:p_snr_check}).